KevinJohnson23/Sudoku/README.md

-# Sudoku
-React app to play Sudoku
+React app to play Sudoku!